⚙️ Command properties

 description: |-

-A long description that can use ⌜quotes⌝.
+A long description that can use ⌜quotes⌝ which is displayed on --help.

 hideInMenu: false